 Straight Stitch - Learn This Modern Embroidery Technique

-There aren’t any hard and fast rules around this technique, it’s really just there for you to use as you need in your designs!
+There aren’t any hard and fast rules around this technique, it’s really flexible.

 In these videos, I’ve shared some cool ways to use Straight Stitch, which you will hopefully find really helpful.